 While blogger influence is an important element of social media marketing; great products and services are still king.
 If a company spends the money they planned on paying a blogger to review their mediocre product into making that mediocre product better; the returns will be substantial and have greater longevity.

 Alex Sushi is far from an active business on twitter.
-But because their product is so remarkable they have developed brand evangelists who will recommend their restaurant for free.
+But because their product is so remarkable they have developed brand evangelists who will recommend their restaurant on social media for free.
 While there are many opportunities for Alex Sushi on social media they’ve established an online presence in a more traditional manner.

 Using business 101 tactics, great product, great service and great experience – They’ve developed brand evangelists.
 Social media has amplified the consumers voice and what we see happening here is the direct result of a happy consumer using social media.